Schedule a District Meeting

 - Make the ask.
 Once your meeting is scheduled, call us and we will let you know what to ask of your Members of Congress.
 We will also provide you with the facts and data to support your claims.

 - Stay on message!
-Your legislator or their staff may try and make small talk and change the subject.
-Try to stick to our message about preserving dialysis funding.
+Your legislator or his/her staff may try and make small talk and change the subject.
+Try to stick to our message.

 After the Meeting

 - Send a thank you note.
-Not only does sending a thank you note help establish a working relationship with your legislators, it also gives you the opportunity to reinforce your opposition to the 9.4% cut.
+Not only does sending a thank you note help establish a working relationship with your legislators, it also gives you the opportunity to reinforce the topics you discussed during your meeting.

 - Gather and send follow up information.
 If you told staff you would get the answer to a question and get back to them, be sure to remember to provide staff with that information after the meeting.